brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 ## PyTorch implementation

-We will now impement data parallelism in PyTorch.
+We will now implement data parallelism in PyTorch.
 Firstly, we collect the global variables that are set by the [`torchrun`](https://pytorch.org/docs/stable/elastic/run.html) launcher (detailed below), as they're important to uniquely identify processes in the network and GPU devices within a node:

 ```python
 import os